ebuyco/frontend-assessment/exercise1/Readme.md

 * **pages** _include all pages content on the components folder by using import from react to used all components_
 * **components** _The main contents and layouts was put on these folder like styles and html and jsx on these folder also included the sass components._
 * **static** _The images and fonts was include on this folder ._

-### Note Bonus folder only have no packages because of the requirements based on instructions, but i included sample and explanation based on the instruction i forked from your repository